 The following clauses define the mandatory and optional metadata needed for S-131.
 In some cases the metadata may be repeated in a national language.
 If this is the case it is noted in the Remarks column.

 In the following clauses, wherever S-131 makes an optional S-100 metadata attribute mandatory (that is, restricts multiplicity from 0.. to 1..), the restricted multiplicity is shown in place of the multiplicity given in S-100 Part 17.
 When this is done, the Remarks column contains a note about the restriction.
 Further, enumerations in the figure and the following clauses show only the values allowed in S-131 Exchange Catalogues.
+These differences from the S-100 generic metadata are in red bold font.

 S100_ExchangeCatalogue